 LURF must also question the legitimacy and seriousness of the stated purposes of the proposed measure including the reported need to "preserve, and avoid the disturbance of Hawaiian historical, cultural, or archaeological sites and unmarked human burial sites," since such historical, cultural, archaeological and burial sites do not only exist in sand, and should more properly be protected by measures relevant to and inclusive of other sites and areas.
-The County's Director of Planning has in fact responded to inquiries by this Committee regarding inland sand regulation and the monitoring and enforcement of resource extraction, reporting that the County's Cultural Resources Commission has not designated any archaeological, historical, cultural or burial preservation sites in Central Maui.
-The Director's response also appeared to confirm that no exigency currently exists with respect to the number of permits processed or pending for resource extraction.
+The County's Director of Planning has in fact responded to inquiries by this Committee regarding inland sand regulation and the monitoring and enforcement of resource extraction, reporting that the County's Cultural Resources Commission has not designated any archaeological, historical, cultural or burial preservation sites in Central Maui.6 The Director's response also appeared to confirm that no exigency currently exists with respect to the number of permits processed or pending for resource extraction.

-And, in the present case, a reasonable time frame within which the desired action is to be accomplished, as well as a definite term or expiration date of the proposed moratorium has not been set.
-As a legal matter, the measure would therefore fail as a lawful land use moratorium since no time certain has been designated within which the County must review the anticipated update to the Maui Inland Sand Resource Quantification Study (2006) (especially since no deadline has been set for the completion of the update or for obtaining the necessary funding therefor); as well as pass an ordinance permanently regulating the mining of Central Maui inland sand.
+And, in the present case, it is arguable that a reasonable time frame within which the specified action is to be accomplished, as well as a definite term or expiration date of the proposed moratorium has been set.
+While a two-year term for the moratorium has now been included in the proposed ordinance, the stipulated time period certainly appears random, especially since the necessary funding for the anticipated update to the Maui Inland Sand Resource Quantification Study (2006) has not yet even been made available, and review of said Study is required prior to the Council's subsequent drafting and passage of the ordinance permanently regulating the mining of Central Maui inland sand.